-Microbiology, Haematology, Transfusion and Biochemistry.
+The ICE electronic requesting system is available throughout the hospital and all GP practices.
+It should be used wherever possible, for the completion of requests for Microbiology, Haematology, Transfusion and Biochemistry.
 ICE may also be used for certain Histopathology and POCT requests.
 The use of ICE for requests reduces the risk of mislabelling patient samples as well as providing legible information on the patient, which may otherwise be incorrectly recorded within Pathology.
+Amendments should not be made to ICE requests once the form has been printed.
+When tests requested on ICE populate the LIMS it is assumed that there is consent for those tests to be performed.
 Handwritten requests may be used during times of IT failure.

 Training is provided by the IT department for all Doctors, Nurses and other clinical staff, who need to use the system at which time individual passwords are issued.
-There is a helpline available: ext.
-3379.